Looking for :

 type of emergency, such as, for example fire.

-Crew Safety: The primary consideration should be to ensure
+Crew Safety: The primary consideration should be to ensure6

 3.3